 Day 6 – Attend The Irish House Party

-A traditional Irish music and dance show at its very best performed by all Ireland champion musicians, dancers and entertaining presenters.
-Consistently voted as one of the best Irish music shows in Dublin, The Irish House Party is Dublin’s unmissable music and dance experience.
+I attended a traditional Irish music and dance show at its very best performed by All Ireland Champion musicians, dancers and entertaining presenters.
+Consistently voted as one of the best Irish music shows in Dublin, the Irish House Party is Dublin’s unmissable music and dance experience.
 This is one of the best ways to end your trip.